Get

 When you’re ready to teach the bow command, get your dog’s attention with a treat.
 Hold the treat out in front of you and say their name.
 Start close to their nose, though not so close that your dog tries to grab the treat.
 Next, slowly move the treat toward the floor.
 Preferably, their head should follow the treat.

 Their front legs should lower as they follow the treat.
+The goal is for the front end to lower while the hind end remains standing.
 If your dog naturally touches their elbows to the ground, good job!
 You can move to the next step.
 However, some dogs are more cautious and may not move after the treat.
-You may have to encourage them by telling them they can have the treat or shaking it so they follow it.
+You may have to encourage them by using calm verbal encouragement or adjusting the treat position so they follow it.

 In some cases, you have to go very slowly.
 All dogs are different, so adjust accordingly.
 Your dog may not go all the way down, no matter what you do.
 Therefore, you’ll have to work with smaller steps.
-Reward your dog for going as low as they can and following the next steps.
+Reward your dog for going as low as they can and marking and reinforcing each small improvement.
 Increase the distance slowly, encouraging as much progress as possible.

 3. Mark and Reward

-When your dog touches the ground, say “bow” and reward them.
+When your dog moves into the bow position, say “bow” and reward them.
 They don’t have to do it perfectly.
 After all, you’re just starting out.
 Encourage progress, but don’t insist on perfection.
 If your dog doesn’t do it exactly right and you don’t give the command and reward, it may lead to confusion.

 Accept practically any move in the right direction at the beginning.
 As your dog learns the command, you should move closer to “perfect.”
 Be patient, especially if your dog is younger or new to obedience.
-This is a more complex command, so your dog will need more time to master it.
+This is a moderately complex behavior, so your dog will need more time to master it.

 Australian Shepherd with clicker and treats